Health and welfare of dogs at dog shows

 If your dog is shy or aggressive, you should seriously consider if a dog show is the right place for your dog.
 A bad show experience can make your dog even more shy or aggressive.
 An aggressive dog can even constitute a danger for other dogs and people at the show.

-Dog Welfare Counsellors guide exhibitors on how to take the dog’s well-being into consideration
+Dog Welfare Counsellors guide exhibitors

 Dog Welfare Counsellors go round the halls at Dog Fair Finland to observe how exhibitors take care of their dogs’ well-being at the event.
 Dog Welfare Counsellors are Kennel Counsellors trained by the Finnish Kennel Club.
 They advise and guide exhibitors, and, if necessary, also intervene in situations where the dog’s welfare is at risk.
 They can award Canine Companionship rosettes when they meet exhibitors whose dogs seem to have had a fun, stress-free day at the show.